turingschool/lesson_plans/ruby_04-apis_and_scalability/consuming_apis.markdown

 With any luck, you'll see a super low-fi version of the twitter feed for the user you submitted.
 Try to get this working, because we'll build on it with some tests in the next lesson.

-## Bonus

-In the foursquare example, how do you get user tokens for authenticated requests?
-Can you build out a simple app that would let you capture a token and post a checkin for a user?

 ## Corrections & Improvements for Next Time